randyrossi/vicii-kawari/FORKING.md

 The variant identifier is found in registers.v file.
 Your fork should change this value.

-## Capability descriptions
+## Capability Strings

 The capability strings are found in capabilities.v.
 It is recommended you provide a short string that will identify the extensions your fork has added.
+For example, MATHCO or BANKRAM.

 ## Versioning